Brennall/HFH-SRD/Chapter09.md

 # Chapter 9: Treasure

 Along with fame and derring-do, treasure is one of the primary motivations of adventuring parties.
-Money is not only used to purchase new weapons, equipment, and strongholds; each gold piece worth of coins, gems, and jewelry brought safely back to civilization gives the character 1 experience point (as described in Chapter 6, Earning Experience from Adventures).
+Money is not only used to purchase new weapons, equipment, and strongholds; each gold piece worth of coins, gems, and jewelry brought safely back to civilization gives the character 1 experience point (as described in Chapter 6, [Earning Experience from Adventures](Chapter06.md#earning-experience-from-adventures).
 In most campaigns, experience from treasure recovered from dungeons or the wilderness will be the main source of character level advancement.

 Magic items are the other, even more alluring element of treasure hoards.
 While characters are not awarded experience points for recovering and keeping magic items, they are highly sought-after nonetheless, as they grant bonuses and special abilities that can give parties a survival edge when they venture into ever more dangerous locations and face mightier monsters.

 ## Random Treasure Generation

 Treasure will usually be found in the lairs of monsters.
-Each monster entry in Chapter 8, Monsters, designates whether or not that type of monster has the possibility of treasure.
+Each monster entry in Chapter 8, [Monsters](Chapter08.md#chapter-8-monsters), designates whether or not that type of monster has the possibility of treasure.
 Those that do are given a Treasure Type (TT), which indicates what kinds and quantities of treasure a monster might have.

 The Treasure Types are lettered from A to R, with TT A yielding the smallest hoards and TT R the largest.
-To randomly generate a monster's treasure, the Judge finds the row on the Treasure Type table that corresponds to the monster's TT.
+To randomly generate a monster's treasure, the Judge finds the row on the [Treasure Type](Chapter09.md#treasure-type-table) table that corresponds to the monster's TT.
 For each column on the row, the Judge rolls the appropriate dice to determine whether the specified treasure is present, and if so, in what quantity.
-When the dice indicate that gems, jewelry, or magic items are present, the specific treasures found in these categories are then determined using sub-tables provided after the Treasure Types table.
-If the presence of magic items is indicated, but no specific type is indicated, the type is determined by rolling on the Random Magic Type table.
+When the dice indicate that gems, jewelry, or magic items are present, the specific treasures found in these categories are then determined using sub-tables provided after the [Treasure Types](Chapter09.md#treasure-type-table) table.
+If the presence of magic items is indicated, but no specific type is indicated, the type is determined by rolling on the [Random Magic Type](Chapter09.md#random-magic-type) table.
 Judges wishing to create more diverse and interesting treasures may then combine the treasure generated into lots and use the Special Treasures table, as described below.

-The Treasure Type table is designed to place a total amount of treasure in any given lair or dungeon equal to four times the XP value of the monsters in the area.
+The [Treasure Type](Chapter09.md#treasure-type-table) table is designed to place a total amount of treasure in any given lair or dungeon equal to four times the XP value of the monsters in the area.
 Thus, on average, the amount of treasure assigned to a monster by its Treasure Type equals four times its XP.
 However, there is a correction factor that compensates for encounters with monsters that have no treasure by assigning other types of monsters more treasure.
 For example, in a dungeon level 2 stocked with the default random monster tables, over half the encounters will be with monsters like zombies and giant bats that do not carry treasure.
 The remaining dungeon level 2 monsters that do carry treasure therefore have been assigned treasure worth eight times their XP value.
 In this way, the overall gp to XP ratio within that set of monsters remains approximately 4:1.

 In addition to their quantitative rank, the Treasure Types are further sub-divided into three categories, representing the method by which the monsters have accumulated the treasure: by hoarding, by raiding, or incidentally.
 Hoarding monsters are typically intelligent enough to appreciate the value of wealth, and powerful enough to gain and defend substantial amounts of it.
 Hoarder Treasure Types (B, D, H, N, Q, R) feature a roughly equal mix of coins and other valuables, and typically yield values far in excess of their weight (usually 10 stone or less).